MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-incoming-cases.md

 ---
-title: "Incoming cases dashboard"
+title: "New cases dashboard"
-description: "Learn about the customer service insights available on the Incoming cases dashboard."
+description: "Learn about the customer service insights available on the New cases dashboard."
 keywords: ""
 ms\.date: 10/31/2018
 ms.service: